kushagraa-j/cpp/notes/01.BASICS/1.11.Formatting/main.md

 # Basic formatting and spacing

-Um, this is a little subjective topic, so be free to NOT agree with me.
+Um, this is a little subjective topic, so feel free to NOT agree with me.
 C++ ignores all the whitespaces and free lines, it comes down to the programmer on how he/she chooses to format his/her code.